Rowan & Martin's Laugh-In: Episodes

-Another weekly segment was "Laugh-In Looks At The News", which began with the female castmembers singing the segment's opening theme in a different costumed set piece each week, often with the help of the guest star.
+Another weekly segment was "Laugh-In Looks at the News", which began with the female cast members singing the segment's opening theme in a different costumed set piece each week, often with the help of the guest star.
 The news varied in presentation over the years, but in the earlier seasons started with Martin reading the "News of the Present", with Rowan providing "News of the Future" and sketches depicting the "News of the Past".
-Alan Sues, as his "Big Al" character, would provide a typically clueless sports report.
+Alan Sues, in his "Big Al" character, would provide a typically clueless sports report.

 "Mod, Mod World" was a group of sketches introduced by Rowan and Martin that fit into an announced theme.
-This segment is notable for being interspersed with film clips of some of the female castmembers (most frequently Carne and Hawn) performing go-go dancing in bikinis to the segment's burlesque-inspired theme, with the camera periodically zooming into jokes or images that had been drawn onto their bodies.
-The segment also usually included an additional musical number based on the topic, performed by castmembers at the beginning and end of the segment, as well as in short bridges between sketches.
+This segment is notable for being interspersed with film clips of some of the female cast members (most frequently Carne and Hawn) performing go-go dancing in bikinis to the segment's burlesque-inspired theme, with the camera periodically zooming into jokes or images that had been painted onto their bodies.
+The segment also usually included an additional musical number based on the topic, performed by cast members at the beginning and end of the segment, as well as in short bridges between sketches.

-At the end of every show, after a final dialogue, Rowan turned to his co-host and said, "Say good night, Dick", to which Martin replied, "Good night, Dick!", leading into the final Joke Wall segment, in which the cast popped out of their doors and told jokes to the camera, each other, or Rowan and Martin, who stood in front.
+At the end of every show, after a final dialogue, Rowan would turn to his co-host and say, "Say good night, Dick", to which Martin replied, "Good night, Dick!", leading into the final Joke Wall segment.
+The cast would pop out of their doors and either tell jokes to the camera, to each other, or to Rowan and Martin, who stood in front, or just yell out, "Good night, Dick!"
 This would lead into and continue under the closing credits.
-One final batch of skits, including a closing appearance from Owens, and often an appearance from Arte Johnson's character, German soldier Wolfgang ("veeeeery eeenteresting!"), brought the episode to a conclusion.
+There would be one final batch of skits, including a closing appearance from Owens.
+Up until the finale of Season 4, the last gag would be Arte Johnson's character, Wolfgang, the German soldier.
+He would slowly rise up from among some plants, look into the camera and say with a thick German accent, "Veeeeery eeenterestingk!"
+This would bring the episode to a conclusion - almost.
+The very last thing the television audience would hear is one pair of hands clapping several seconds after all the credits had rolled.
+This was the conclusion to almost every show up to the Season 5 finale.
+For Season 6, the television audience would hear a woman laughing (Ruth Buzzi) very strangely long after the credits had rolled.